 Electronic theses are subject to the same copyright protection as paper documents.
 Students hold copyright to their theses regardless of the method of submission.
 For more information, see What are Queen's University's policies regarding ownership of Intellectual Property? in the Schools of Graduate Studies Intellectual Property Guidelines.

 Publishing your Thesis Elsewhere

 You own the copyright to your thesis as a whole and are free to publish your thesis if you wish.
 If your thesis includes copyrighted works like figures, tables, etc. the publisher may request that you get permission to publish.

-You should be aware that many former students in North America are contacted by a publishing company which searches the Internet for theses.
-The company then contacts the writer expressing specific interest in his or her thesis, and offers to publish it.
+You should be aware that many former students in North America are contacted by publishing companies which search the Internet for theses.
+The companies then contact writers expressing specific interest in his or her thesis, and offer to publish it.
 You are free to do this if you wish, but you should research the company first to ensure that it is a reputable academic publisher.
 There are usually discussions between former students online which can give you an insight into the value of publishing with a particular company.